The final design was arrived as follows:

 2. As per the basic design principle, a square with a single dash to the right should have represented a consonant-akaram CA. Unfortunately this symbol got changed to mean consonant-aakaaram CAA.
 See the Pugalur inscription practice in the following figure.

 5. Second solution happened in the northern region.
-As per this model, if two alphaconsonants are stacked one over the other, top one was treated as a pure consonant and the bottom one alpha-consonant.
-[See the fifth row of the following figure.]
+As per this model, if two alpha-consonants are stacked one over the other, top one was treated as a pure consonant and the bottom one as an alpha-consonant.
+[See the fifth row of the above figure.]
 If a dash is not added to the right, the stack would be read as C1 C2 A. If it is added, it would be read as C1 C2 AA.
-Since there are no consonant coalescences in Prakrit, any consonant can combine with any other consonant-vowel like க்க, ச்க, ட்க, த்க, ப்க, ம்க. etc. In the modern time half forms are created to make the stacks horizontal.
+Since there are no consonant coalescences in Prakrit, any consonant can combine with any other consonant-vowel like க்க, ச்க, ட்க, த்க, ப்க, ம்க. etc. In the modern time half forms are created to make the stacks look horizontal.

 7. The third solution was resorted to for the Tamil script.
 As part of this solution, If a dot is placed over a consonant base, then its maaththirai was reduced by ½ and made into a pure consonant.
 The consonant bases without a dot became CA. A consonant base with a dash marker to the right was designated as CAA.
 This third solution was the one advocated by Tholkaapiyar. {See the last row of the above figure.)

 Since nobody reinvents a wheel in a vast country with extensive travel network, we need to come to a conclusion of simultaneous existence of all 3 solutions in different regions, when they were proposed.
-It cannot be said that one solution was earlier and the other latter.
-Perhaps the two best ones survived in the north and the south.
-As for the final take-on design of Tamil consonants, a dot (புள்ளி) was added to the consonant base to indicate a pure consonant C and the first design was limited to CA; the second design to CAA.
+It cannot be said that one solution was earlier and the other, latter.
+Perhaps the two best ones had survived in the north and in the south.
+As for the final take-on design of Tamil consonants, a dot (புள்ளி) was added to the consonant base to indicate a pure consonant C and the first design was limited to CA; the second design was limited to CAA.

 Next we go to eekaaram.
 A square with 1 dash to the left represented the consonant-eekaaram CEE.
 The marker which started from the left turned around and produced oRRaikkombu at the Vattezhuththu and viichchezhuththu stage.
 Such a change is very natural and shows the fact that the left facing dash has become the kombu (கொம்பு).
 Again the old design principle is followed.
 (This may look odd with modern Unicode design principle of having the vowel markers to the right of the consonant base.
 But rendering solutions have been developed to take care of this vowel-sign.)

 Similarly a square with 2 dashes to the left represented the consonant-aikaaram CAI.
 Two dashes which started from the left turned around and produced two oRRaikkombus written side by side separately.
-In Malayalam, even today this is seen.
+In Malayalam, this is seen even to this day.
 It was only during the viichchezhuththu period, (i.e. just 350 years bac)l that the two ORRaikkombus got merged into one and produced the aikaarakkombu.

 Remaining squares with 1 dash to the top and 1 to the bottom, 1 dash to the top and 1 to the right, 1 dash to the bottom and 1 to the left and 1 dash to the top and 1 to the left were not used.